tarantool/tt/README.md

 ## Configuration

-Taratool CLI can be launched in several modes:
+Tarantool CLI can be launched in several modes:

 -   System launch (flag `-S`) - the working directory is current, configuration file searched in `/etc/tarantool` directory.